-The school administration has the responsibility to enforce this policy.
-Therefore, members of St. Peter are asked to fill out the "We Care Cards," located in the pew racks in church.
+The school Administration has the responsibility to enforce this policy.
+Therefore, members of St. Peter are asked to fill out the paper "We Care Cards," located in the pew racks in church or using the church iPads at the back of the Sanctuary for check-in.
 If your child visits a different church, they are required to bring a service bulletin from the church they visited.
 Only three (3) bulletins will be accepted per year.
+Credit will not be given if this is not done.
+These worship documents will only be accepted within 30 days of the date of the service.

-Students who do not achieve the minimum (65%) required church attendance in each semester (August and January) will not be eligible for the discounted Stewardship Member Tuition rates for the following semester.
-Students with less than minimum church attendance will be charged tuition at the Community rate starting immediately.
-Students that disqualify themselves from the Stewardship Member Tuition rate must comply with the minimum required church attendance for an entire semester before being eligible for the discounted Stewardship Member Tuition rate the following semester.
+Students who do not achieve the minimum 70% (36 attendances) required church attendance in each year from April 1 - March 31, will not be eligible for the discounted Stewardship Member Tuition rates for the upcoming school year.
+Students with less than minimum church attendance will be charged tuition at the Community rate starting in July for the upcoming school year.
+Students that disqualify themselves from the Stewardship Member Tuition rate must comply with the minimum required church attendance for an entire year (April 1-March 31) before being eligible for the discounted Stewardship Member Tuition rate the next school year.